Jumanji (film): Plot

-Realizing that they need Sarah to finish the game, the three locate Sarah, who is haunted by both Jumanji and Alan's disappearance and persuade her to join them.
+Realizing that they need Sarah to finish the game, the three locate her and persuade her to join them, although she has been haunted by both Jumanji and Alan's disappearance.
 Sarah and Alan soon take their next turns, with the latter's releasing a big-game hunter named Van Pelt, whom he first met in the game's inner world.
-The next roll summons a stampeding herd of various animals, including several pelicans, one of which steals the game.
+Judy's roll summons a stampeding herd of various animals, including several pelicans, one of which steals the game.
 Peter retrieves it, but Carl arrests Alan.
+Peter inadvertently cheats by dropping the dice instead of rolling them on his turn, causing the game devolve him into the shape monkey (and move his token back to the start).
 As the stampede wreaks havoc in town, Van Pelt steals the game.

 Peter, Sarah and Judy follow Van Pelt to a nearby discount store and battle him to reclaim the game, while Alan is released after revealing his identity to Carl.
-Returning to the mansion, the quartet release one calamity after another until Alan drops the dice and wins the game, which nullifies everything that happened as a result of the game.
+Returning to the mansion, the quartet release one calamity after another until Alan wins the game, which nullifies everything that happened as a result of the game.

 Alan and Sarah return to 1969 in time for Alan to reconcile with Sam, who assures him that he does not have to attend boarding school.
 Alan also admits his responsibility for damaging the shoe, and Carl is rehired.
 Remembering the game's events, Alan and Sarah throw Jumanji into a river and share a kiss.

 Later, Alan and Sarah, now married, are expecting their first child.
-Alan's parents are still alive, and Alan is successfully running the family business, keeping the town of Brantford safe and as prosperous as ever, and Carl is a trusted employee / family confidante.
+Alan's parents are still alive, Alan is successfully running the family business, and Carl is a trusted employee and family confidante.
 Alan and Sarah meet Judy, Peter, and their parents Jim and Martha for the first time during a Christmas party.
-Alan and Sarah offer a job to Jim in the Marketing department and convince them to cancel their ski trip, thus averting their deaths in the previous timeline.
+Alan offers a job to Jim and convinces him and Martha to cancel their ski trip, averting their deaths in the previous timeline.

-Meanwhile on a beach, Jumanji is seen lying partially buried in the sand.
+Meanwhile, on a beach, Jumanji is seen lying partially buried in the sand.
 Two French-speaking girls hear the drumbeats from the game as they walk towards it.